 Bearded dragons get their name from distinct spiny scales that are around the throat.
 When threatened they puff up and expose these spiny scales in an attempt to ward off predators or other males.
 Males will compete for females during breeding season, which generally commences when the temperatures begin to increase.
 Females dig a hole to deposit between 8-24 eggs, before burying them.
 Conservation status: Least concern.

 Some facts about ours: Auckland Zoo's coastal bearded dragons can be found basking on sunny days at Reptile Row.
-There are also two inland bearded dragons at KidZone.
+There is also a bearded dragon at KidZone.

 Age: 20-30 years in captivity and approximately 18 years in the wild.